Tukyo/Profectio/README.md

 > - Cirra - Land
 > - Ciraelians - People of the Land (Circles)
 > - King Snapi - King of Cirra and Ruler of the Ciraelians
-> - Cordova - Capitol City (Throne of Corrus resides here)
+> - Cordova - Capitol City (The Throne of Corrus resides in Cordova.) *This is common knowledge even in the brevity of its conception.*

 **The Five Figureheads**